uktrade/django-zenslackchat/README.rst

 The bot is a Django web application.
 It uses Celery and Redis to schedule the periodic report.

-This bot can connect to Pager Duty and recover an enscalation policy from which it then gets the primary and secondary contact names.
+This bot can connect to Pager Duty and recover an escalation policy from which it then gets the primary and secondary contact names.
 If configured, who is on call will be posted to the slack channel after an issue is raised.